hsemple/pythongis_tutorials/docs/source/getting_started.rst

 The Standard Python Distribution
 -----------------------------------

-Many people use the standard Python distribution as the central platform for development.
+Many people use the Standard Python Distribution as their central platform for development.
 Scripts are executed in IDLE, which is Python's default integrated development environment.
-Following installation, you will notice that the standard Python distribution lacks many packages that are needed for GIS work so you will have to install these manually.
+After installation, you will notice that the Standard Python Distribution lacks many packages that are needed for GIS work so you will have to install these manually.
 Sometimes, installing these packages and their dependencies can be challenging, but these challenges are great opportunities for learning the inner details of Python.

 1. To download the Standard Python Distribution, visit Python's `homepage <https://www.python.org/downloads/>`_.
 Download the latest version.

-2. If you are using a Windows computer, after downloading. install the program on your computer using the Windows installer.
+2. If you are using a Windows computer, install the program on your computer using the Windows installer.

  .. image:: img/install_python.png
    :alt: Install Python